wp-plugins/wp-user-stylesheet-switcher/readme.txt

 Contributors: vgstef
 Donate link: http://web.globulesverts.org
-Tags: stylesheet, customize, CSS, accessibility, multisite Requires at least: 3.0
+Tags: stylesheet, customize, CSS, accessibility, multisite Requires at least: 3.6
-Tested up to: 4.0
+Tested up to: 4.2.2
-Stable tag: v1.6.1
+Stable tag: v2.0.2
 License: GPLv2 or later

-Adds a list of stylesheets in the frontend to allow visitors to choose a different visual look for the website.
+Adds a list (or multiple list) of stylesheets in the frontend to allow visitors to choose a different visual look for the website.

 == Description ==